Origin

 Fun Facts

-- The name gained popularity in Australia after the 1980s, influenced by international media.
+- The name gained popularity in Australia during the late 20th century, possibly influenced by Italian and Latin heritage communities.

 Personality Traits